-The most beloved couches on Wayfair, all under $800
+Best Wayfair Couches: Top-rated sectionals, futons and loveseats | CNN Underscored

 Sample review: “I absolutely LOVE this couch.
 It looks like a much more expensive piece than it really is.
 Know that it is quite firm, so maybe add a topper if you have a guest who doesn’t like firm beds.
 Very comfortable to sit on, and looks great in our space.”

-We've said it before: The Derry sofa is a cult-favorite couch for good reason.
-With nearly 3,000 positive reviews — the product averages 4.7 stars out of 5 — the Derry is extra long at 88 inches and is available in six easy-on-the eyes colorways (we're partial to the emerald green).
-Comprised of polyester velvet fabric, the boho chic sofa comes with two roll pillows and a whole lot of design appeal.
-Did we mention it's more than half off right now?!
+We’ve said it before: The Derry sofa is a cult-favorite couch for good reason.
+With more than 2,500 5-star reviews — the product averages 4.7 stars out of 5 — the Derry is extra long at 88 inches and is available in six easy-on-the eyes colorways (we’re partial to the emerald green).
+Covered in polyester velvet fabric, the boho chic sofa comes with two roll pillows and a whole lot of design appeal.
+Did we mention it’s more than half off right now?!

-Perfect for a more traditional room or as an accent piece in a bedroom, this tufted settee has a smaller footprint and comes in 15 hues, from neutral grays and beiges to eye-popping pinks and purples.
-The sofa's formal design and aesthetic (we love the rolled arms and tiered, solid wood legs) is a steal at this price.
+Perfect for a more traditional room or as an accent piece in a bedroom, this tufted settee has a smaller footprint and comes in 15 hues, but only three are left in stock.
+With its formal design and aesthetic (we love the rolled arms and tiered, solid wood legs), the sofa is a steal at this price.
+If you love the look of it, act fast, because it’s on closeout so it won’t be around for much longer.

 Sample review: “I am really happy with my new settee!
 The price point was great, and the quality so far seems exceptional.
 It is a little stiff, as others have noted, but that doesn’t bother my husband or myself at all.
 It is still quite comfortable to sit on, and I have lounged on it while reading a book.”

 Low to the ground, this cozy microfiber sofa features plush arms and cushions, making it a great TV-watching couch.
-Currently available in two hues (red and black), the sofa is also extra comfortable for overnight guests who opt to take advantage of it's full-sized sleeper capability.
+Currently available in two hues (red and mocha), the sofa is also extra comfortable for overnight guests who opt to take advantage of its full-sized sleeper capability.

 Sample review: “This may be the best deal going.
 It’s comfortable opened and closed.
 You or your guest will have a great night’s sleep, too!”

-Crisp and contemporary in design, the Ibiza sofa is hefty in size but doesn't appear so in person thanks to its clean lines.
-Available in brown and black, the sofa also comes in easy-to-clean microfiber.
+Crisp and contemporary in design, the Ibiza sofa is hefty in size but doesn’t appear so in person, thanks to its clean lines.
+Available in brown, the sofa is covered in easy-to-clean microfiber.

 Sample review: “This sofa is really great!
 Perfect for a starter apartment.
 It’s not too small, I can lay down perfectly without touching the sides and I’m 5’5”.
 The box can fit through a door that is 29 inches.
 It has really soft microfiber and the seat cushions are soft but firm to hold you up.
 It’s not a sofa that you sink into but soft enough to comfortably lie down.
 The instructions are simple, slide each part into another and you have your couch!
 No screwdrivers required.
 You can assemble in 20 minutes or less.”

-Another solidly-built sleeper sofa on our list is the Swiger, which comes in seven colors and quickly converts to a full-sized bed that can accommodate up to 900 pounds of weight, thanks to its steel seat and back frame.
+Another solidly built sleeper sofa on our list is the Swiger, which has four colors in stock and quickly converts to a full-sized bed that can accommodate up to 900 pounds of weight, thanks to its steel seat and back frame.
+This sofa is also on closeout, with multiple colors going fast.

 Sample review: “Bought this for our guest room/office.
 It is comfortable as a couch or bed.
 We added a full size mattress pad when we make it into a bed for a little extra cushion.
 All our guests have given it a thumbs up.”

-Currently available in five colorways and two orientations (with the chaise facing right or left), the Russ is a bang for your buck considering that it seats five or more people.
+Currently available in four colorways and two orientations (with the chaise facing right or left), the Russ is a bang for your buck considering that it seats five or more people.
 It also comes with a matching ottoman that has storage inside.
 Done and done!

 Sample review: “This is a great sectional for those on a budget!
 I bought this for our basement and it’s perfect.
 You could seat several people, or stretch out in a number of ways.
 It sits pretty low to the floor, but I prefer this because it makes the rest of the room seem larger.
 The seat cushions are VERY firm, but luckily the back cushions are more plush.
 The extra storage in the ottoman is awesome!
 I actually use the ottoman to make another chaise on the opposite side of the couch.”

-If it's accent seating you're in need of, look no further than Perseus.
-With an overall 4.6 stars, the lauded, compact loveseat is durable (the feet are solid wood) and elegant (we're digging the armless design and the refined linen material) and comes in 11 colorways, from a light gray linen to bold teal.
+If it’s accent seating you’re in need of, look no further than Perseus.
+With an overall 4.6 stars, the lauded, compact loveseat is durable (the feet are solid wood) and elegant (we’re digging the armless design and the refined linen material) and comes in seven colorways, from light gray to bold teal.
+This loveseat is on closeout, so make sure to scoop it up before it’s gone.

 Sample review: “I am very pleased with the loveseat … the fabric and styling are simple yet sophisticated.
 It has a high seat (for anyone who is not fairly tall) and it is fairly firm, but it offers good support and styling.
 The other thing I like about it is that it’s longer than most loveseats and can seat three people or two very comfortably.
 I definitely recommend it!”